Astrocal

 Book your first meeting in 5 minutes.

-Get up and running with AstroCal in minutes.
-This guide walks you through creating an organization, defining an event type, and booking your first meeting.
+Get up and running with Astrocal in minutes.
+This guide walks you through creating an event type, setting availability, and booking your first meeting.

 Prerequisites